numpy/numpy-tutorials/content/tutorial-deep-reinforcement-learning-with-pong-from-pixels.md

 A few notes:

-- If you have previously run an experiment and want to repeat it, your `Monitor` instance may still be running, which may throw an error the next time you try to traini the agent.
+- If you have previously run an experiment and want to repeat it, your `Monitor` instance may still be running, which may throw an error the next time you try to train the agent.
 Therefore, you should first shut down `Monitor` by calling `env.close()` by uncommenting and running the cell below:

 ```python
 # env.close()